rust-lang/book/second-edition/src/ch18-00-patterns.md

 never fail.

-In general, you shouldn't have to worry about the distinction between refutable and irrefutable patterns; just be familliar with the concept of refutability when you see it mentioned in an error message.
+In general, you shouldn't have to worry about the distinction between refutable and irrefutable patterns; just be familiar with the concept of refutability when you see it mentioned in an error message.
 When you get an error message involving refutability, you'll need to change either the pattern or the construct you're using the pattern with, depending on your intentions for the